spacemeshos/svm/docs/go-spacemesh-integration.md

 The total gas estimation will consist of 2 parts:

 * Execution estimation
-* Payloyad size - This is a number we can know exactly ahead.
+* Payload size - This is a number we can know exactly ahead.
-* Storage size  - We can know-ahead the root hierarchy size (it's specified in the `Template` spec).
+* Storage size  - We can know-ahead the root-hierarchy size (it's specified in the `App Template` spec).
 <br/>
 Talk about the algorithm: see under `Open-Questions` section.